 A B2B e-marketplace can be thought of as a virtual space where transactional activities (including searching, sourcing, negotiating/bidding and ordering) occur online through the support of the internet.

 Many structures are possible.
 Some B2Bs focus on a particular product across many industries, others on the supply chain in one particular industry.
 B2Bs may also be owned by the organisations who use them or by independent organisations.

 As these are business-to-business transactions, the Consumer Guarantees Act will usually not apply.

-Read Faulty goods and services bought by businesses to find out more.
+Read Buying products and services for commercial use [LINK] to find out more.

 Forming electronic contracts